swagger-api/swagger-ui/README.md

-onComplete | This is a callback function parameter which can be passed to be notified of when SwaggerUI has completed rendering successfully. onFailure | This is a callback function parameter which can be passed to be notified of when SwaggerUI encountered a failure was unable to render. highlightSizeThreshold | Any size response below this threshold will be highlighted syntactically, attempting to highlight large responses can lead to browser hangs, not including a threshold will default to highlight all returned responses. supportedSubmitMethods | An array of of the HTTP operations that will have the 'Try it out!` option.
+onComplete | This is a callback function parameter which can be passed to be notified of when SwaggerUI has completed rendering successfully. onFailure | This is a callback function parameter which can be passed to be notified of when SwaggerUI encountered a failure was unable to render. highlightSizeThreshold | Any size response below this threshold will be highlighted syntactically, attempting to highlight large responses can lead to browser hangs, not including a threshold will default to highlight all returned responses. supportedSubmitMethods | An array of of the HTTP operations that will have the 'Try it out!' option.
 An empty array disables all operations.
-This does not filter the operations from the display. oauth2RedirectUrl | OAuth redirect URL
+This does not filter the operations from the display. oauth2RedirectUrl | OAuth redirect URL showRequestHeaders | Whether or not to show the headers that were sent when making a request via the 'Try it out!' option.
+Defaults to `false`.

 * All other parameters are explained in greater detail below